Finding Madalina | Search continues for missing Cornelius girl on her birthday

-CORNELIUS, N.C. — The Cornelius community is still searching for Madalina Cojocari on her 12th birthday.
+CORNELIUS, N.C. — The Cornelius community is still searching for Madalina Cojocari, the girl who disappeared in November at the age of 11.

+Tuesday marked her birthday, and the community held an event to mark the occasion.

+"Our goal is to find Madalina," David Baucom, the chief of the Cornelius Police Department, said during a rare public statement Tuesday ahead of the event for Madalina.

 According to investigators, Madalina was last seen getting off the Bailey Middle School school bus just before 5 p.m. on Monday, Nov.
 21.

+"Madalina is a vibrant energetic 12-year-old child who loves the outdoors, specifically horses," A child that our community is missing and we need the public’s help to find her."

-Since then, the convoluted story of Madalina's disappearance has raised more questions than answers, with conflicting dates and statements from Madalina's mother and stepfather, who are both in custody in Mecklenburg County.
+Since she was last seen, the convoluted story of Madalina's disappearance has raised more questions than answers, with conflicting dates and statements from Madalina's mother and stepfather, who are both in custody in Mecklenburg County.

 As police continue their search for the missing girl, one lead they hey have been looking into were reports that she may be a victim of human trafficking.
 Search warrants show that her mother, Diana Cojocari, had extensive conversations with a relative about getting out of her marriage to Christopher Palmiter and that she also asked a relative if they could help smuggle Madalina away from the home.